The Calculus Readiness test is required of all students who plan to take calculus (MATH1101/1203 or MATH 1105/1206) in any UNIVERSITY DEGREE program.

 This test assesses the background of incoming students in algebra, functions, geometry and trigonometry.
 Results will be used to guide students into an appropriate calculus course.
 No student can be registered in MATH1101 or MATH1105 without having written this test and registration in MATH1101 or MATH1105 is limited to those with satisfactory results.

-For the 2016-17 Fall/Winter Academic Term, the one hour Calculus Readiness test will be held in Computer Lab B1022:
+For the 2017-18 Spring/Fall Academic Terms, the one hour Calculus Readiness Test will be held in Computer Lab B1022:

 - A writing implement (preferably two)